Aigachu/Lavenza/README.md

 ```

 One of the steps will ask for you to specify an installation directory.
 A **second README** file will be created at the provided path.
-Consult this README for a more detail explanation on how things work!
+Consult this README for a more detailed explanation on how things work!

 ### Run Lavenza.
 ```bash